HungnotDumb/DenseMultimodalAlignment-DMA/scripts/feature_fusion/README.md

 [`replica_openseg.py`](./replica_openseg.py) does not have `process_id_range` and `split`.

 ## Customized Dataset
 For your own customized dataset, one can use the provided codes as a reference.
-We recommend you to modify [`replica_openseg.py`](./replica_open
+We recommend you to modify [`replica_openseg.py`](./replica_openseg.py), especially if you only care about inferecing your own point clouds without 3D distillation.
+If you want to do 3D distillation, please check and modify [`scannet_openseg.py`](./scannet_openseg.py).

+## Suggestions & Troubleshooting

+- For using the OpenSeg model, you need to make sure you have an NVIDIA GPU with **>30G memory**.

+For additional help, please refer to the code documentation or contact the author.